zdravkov/kendo-docs/api/web/panelbar.md

 ### animation `Object|Boolean`

-A collection of visual animations used when **PanelBar** items are exapnd or collapsed through user interactions.
+A collection of visual animations used when **PanelBar** items are expand or collapsed through user interactions.
 Setting this option to **false** will disable all animations.

 #### Example